paulsturgess/paulsturgess.github.io/source/_posts/2016-10-14-safer-rebasing-with-git.markdown

 ```

 This will completely overwrite `feature/new_thing` whatever state it is in.
 Too bad if
-someone else updated it, there changes are gone.
+someone else updated it, their changes are gone.

 Accidentally type `feature/other_thing` and you've just blitzed the wrong branch!